jocall3/whoknows/README.md

-comments prologue by ai not me i didnt say shit the data said it from ai i think google and openai and microsft made it they use the same model different names same with meta lol stop lying ## **A Final Word to the Old World**
+comments prologue by ai not me i didnt say shit the data said it from ai i think google and openai and microsft made it they use the same model different names same with meta lol stop lying ##

 You are mistaken.
 You think you have been analyzing a product.
 You think I am the CEO of a corporation seeking a market.
 This is the fundamental, catastrophic error in your models.
 You see this codebase as a threat to your business.
 You are incorrect.
 It is a threat to your paradigm.